 The pulp is also used in pastry fillings, with other fruit in chutneys or is juiced and used as a souring agent in cooking, similar to Tamarind (Tamarindus indica) or to flavour drinks, vinegar, syrups and cordials.
-It is also high in pectin and therefore perfectly suited for making jam.
+It is also high in pectin and therefore ideally suited for making jam.

-Grows naturally in sub-humid to humid subtropical and tropical climates, generally frost-free areas with annual lows of 12 to 25 °C, annual highs of 23 to 35 °C, annual rainfall of 600 to 4200 mm and a dry season of 8 months or less, extending to 12 months with irrigation or groundwater.
+Grows naturally in sub-humid to humid subtropical and tropical climates, generally frost-free areas with annual lows of 12 to 25°C, annual highs of 23 to 35°C, annual rainfall of 600 to 4200 mm and a dry season of 8 months or less, extending to 12 months with irrigation or groundwater.

-New plants can be started from seed but the germination rate is low and those that are viable fail to germinate after twelve months in storage.
+New plants can be started from seed, but the germination rate is low, and those that are viable fail to germinate after twelve months in storage.
 Seedlings are also not true-to-type, producing inferior fruit.
 So selected varieties are best propagated vegetatively, using either cuttings or air-layering (circumposing) techniques.

 Different varieties are named after their place of origin or for the size of their fruit.
-Some of the more widely cultivated include 'Balwant' (an early maturing, heavy bearing variety with large fruit), 'Francis' (a mid-season maturing, moderately bearing variety with large fruit) and 'Chakaiya' (a late maturing, heavy bearing variety with medium-sized fruit).
+Some of the more widely cultivated include 'Balwant' (an early maturing, heavy bearing variety with large fruit), 'Francis' (a mid-season maturing, moderately bearing variety with large fruit) and 'Chakaiya' (a late-ripening, heavy bearing variety with medium-sized fruit).

 Performs best on free-draining clay, loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5.0 to 8.5, and on sites with full to partial sun exposure.
 Established trees have good tolerance to drought and alkaline or limestone soils.